Request: What is the best water filter?

 have expensive filters, so I don't know how to avoid that.
 Now that I am low income, I can't afford to replace the filters and had to disconnet it.
 Pity. : (

 I've used the Aquasana water filter for quite a while and am very pleased with it.
 Its by far the best tasting water I've gotten from any filter or bottle.
+I've recommended this system to all of my friends and family who are still buying bottled water, hopefully everyone will catch on and stop wasting so much plastic!

 My wife and I bought an Aquasana water filtering system a few months ago and I must say that it has not been a good experience.
 In fact since then I have decided to avoid anything from Aquasana.
 The device is not well made.
 Changing the filters is very difficult because the plastic nut that must be loosened and tightened is hard to grasp and tends to strip.
 After two filter changes our unit is useless because of this cheaply made soft plastic nut.
 Within a few weeks the unit leaks and the shut off valve stops working automatically.
 It sticks in the open position and must be closed manually.
 Recently we purchased another system from Puritec and have been much happier with it and with the service that the company provides.